Potatoo-oo/Potatoo_RISC/README.md

 # Potatoo_RISC
 Title: Design of a RISC-V based processing system with AI acceleration-ready interface architecture

+## Important:
+1) Remember to include the test instructions when trying to run any of the tests
+2) FPGA Implementation is not uploaded (yet)

 RISC-V softcore to be implemented with a CNN

 ## Remark: